-Access modifiers in C# provide control over visibility and access to class and structure members.
+Access modifiers in C# provide control over visibility and access to the members of classes and structures.

 Access modifiers are the way to implement encapsulation in C#, one of the pillars of object-oriented programming.